tylerneylon/math/permutations/part1/perms1.md

 So $\pi\cdot t_k$ is even iff $\pi$ is odd.
 This is enough to complete a proof of ([-@eq:eq5]) by induction on $k$.

-[//]: # TODO The bit below is all new; try to clean it up and clarify.

 It will be useful to define the sign function of a permutation $\pi$ like so:
 $$\textsf{sign}(\pi) := \begin{cases}